speedie1337/spmenu/docs/docs.md

 You can also use wildcards (such as `*`) to achieve a global colorscheme.
 Programs like `pywal` do this to apply universal colorschemes.

+`spmenu.color0` through `spmenu.color15` and `spmenu.font` preferences
+are read by spmenu, these alter the font and colorscheme spmenu uses.

 ## Themes

 You could just `@include` themes from the aforementioned `spmenu.conf`, but